Time-periodic weak solutions for the interaction of an incompressible fluid with a linear Koiter type shell under dynamic pressure boundary conditions: Introduction

 \subsection{Overview of the paper}

-In Section~\ref{sec:prelim} we introduce the moving domains, the divergence-free extension operator $\mathcal{F}_{\delta}$ and introduce the definition of the time-periodic weak solution.
+In Section~\ref{sec:prelim} we introduce the moving domains, the divergence-free extension operator $\mathcal{F}_{\delta}$, an explicit trace estimate and introduce the definition of the time-periodic weak solution.

-Section~\ref{sec:decoupled-problem} is dedicated to establish the key estimate, contained in Proposition~\ref{prop:formal-decoupled-estimates}.
-This means introducing the necessary estimates, the construction of according suitable decoupled approximations, the recovery of a time-periodic coupled solution via a fixed point argument and a limit passage.
-The paper ends with Section~\ref{sec:Proof-main-thm} where we perform the proof of Theorem~\ref{thm:main} and Theorem~\ref{thm:cauchy}.
+Section~\ref{sec:decoupled-problem} is dedicated to establish the key a-priori estimates.
+They are contained in Proposition~\ref{prop:formal-decoupled-estimates}, Corollary~\ref{cor} and Corollary~\ref{cor:gal}.
+This means introducing according suitable decoupled systems and to show how the geometric characteristics influencing the estimates can be controlled.
+The paper ends with Section~\ref{sec:Proof-main-thm} where we perform first the existence of a stabilized coupled solution, by the strategy indicated above.
+In the final Subsection~\ref{sec:L2comp} it is shown how this result implies the proof of Theorem~\ref{thm:main} and Theorem~\ref{thm:cauchy}.